Cliff/Cannon, Spokane: History

 In 1904 the Cliff Park section of the neighborhood began to develop around the eponymous 4.5 acre park which surrounds a volcanic basalt outcropping that rises above the surrounding area.
-The first decade of the 1900s also development continue in Cannon's Addition to the west.
+The first decade of the 1900s also saw development continue in Cannon's Addition to the west.
 An area along 9th Avenue in Cannon's Addition featuring large Tudor Revival, Queen Anne and neoclassical homes alongside more modest bungalow and Craftsman homes.
 The Ninth Avenue Historic District is listed on the National Register of Historic Places.
 Between 1900 and 1910, 264 homes were built in the Cliff Park and Cannon's Addition areas that have remained intact (as of 2021).
 This explosion in growth was facilitated by the arrival of a streetcar line that made traversing the steep incline of the lower South Hill easier, and thus the neighborhood is an example of a streetcar suburb.
 Prior to the streetcar, the first being the ill-fated line on the Monroe Street hill built in 1890 which snapped in the winter of 1894 and then the electric line that ran up Cannon Hill along Maple, Madison, Jefferson, and Adams, the neighborhood was overlooked for development in favor of flatter areas in downtown and Browne's Addition.
 Unlike previous waves of construction, the first decade of the 20th century saw the arrival of less wealthy and minority groups.
 The neighborhood was one of few areas where African-American and Jewish residents could purchase a home.

 In 1931, students from Lewis and Clark High School, which is located in the northern and lower portion of the neighborhood, built a path known as the Tiger Trail, for the school's mascot, up the hill through what is now Edwidge Woldson Park.
 As of 2018, the path is still used to connect the lower portion of the neighborhood, and the city, with the upper areas.
 The park was established as Pioneer Park in 1945 when the city purchased the Corbin House and adjacent properties and gardens.

 The Park Inn was established at Ninth and Grand in 1932.
 It has been in continuous operation at that location ever since, making it Spokane's oldest restaurant.